awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

 * ``src_node_id`` -- A string specifying the source node identifier.
 * ``dest_node_id`` -- A string specifying the destination node identifier.
-* ``features`` -- A dictionary, with feature names as keys, and feature values as its values. feaure names should be same as these ``feature_name`` defined in :ref:`gconstruct JSON specification
+* ``features`` -- A dictionary, with feature names as keys, and feature values as its values. feature names should be same as these ``feature_name`` defined in :ref:`GConstruct JSON specification
   <gconstruction-json>`, or these ``name`` values of ``features`` fields defined in
   :ref:`gsprocessing JSON specification <gsprocessing_input_configuration>`.